OfficeDev/office-js-snippet-explorer/README.md

 This sample is open for pull requests to add snippets to this repository.
 You can add to the snippets in either the excel-snippets or word-snippets directories.
 Here's what you do to add a snippet:

 1. Create a JS file in the excel-snippets or word-snippets directory with a descriptive name.
 Take a look at the existing file names for ideas on how you should name the file.
-2. Add you snippet to the file.
+2. Add your snippet to the file.
 3. Open samples.json.
 4. Add an entry to the `values` array.
 Your entry will look like: